Missandei Is Dead. Long Live Nathalie Emmanuel

 Advertisement

 The stakes are high for Emmanuel’s next role — as they will be for all Thrones actors as they move beyond Westeros.
-For Emmanuel, it means leaving her fantastical medieval-inspired costumes behind to lead the cast of Mindy Kaling’s modern adaptation of 1994’s Four Weddings and a Funeral, premiering on American streaming site Hulu on 31st July – no word yet as to when it will air in the UK.
+For Emmanuel, it means leaving her fantastical medieval-inspired costumes behind to lead the cast of Mindy Kaling’s modern adaptation of 1994’s Four Weddings and a Funeral, premiering on Hulu July 31.
 With appearances in blockbuster action franchises like Maze Runner and Fast & Furious also behind her, we’re about to see Emmanuel try comedy for the first time.
 She gushes when asked about Four Weddings’ adapter, part of her decision to sign onto the project (besides it being the complete opposite of Thrones).
-"It was really nice, very cute and not violent," she says.
-"I mean, it’s Mindy Kaling!" she says, beaming.
-"Her work speaks for itself."
+“It was really nice, very cute and not violent,” she says.
+“I mean, it’s Mindy Kaling!” she says, beaming.
+“Her work speaks for itself.”

 Advertisement